 c) Any person from castrating food animals and dehorning cattle, as long as any drugs or medications are obtained and used in accordance with applicable federal statutes and regulations governing controlled and legend drugs;

-d) Any student enrolled in any approved veterinary school or college from working under the direct supervision of a veterinarian who is duly licensed under the laws of Kentucky and whose compensation is paid solely by the licensed veterinarian;
+d) Any student as defined in KRS 321.181 from working under the direct supervision of a veterinarian who is duly licensed under the laws of this Commonwealth;

 e) Nonlicensed graduate veterinarians in the United States Armed Services or employees of the Animal and Plant Health Inspection Service of the United States Department of Agriculture or the Kentucky Department of Agriculture, Division of Animal Health while engaged in the performance of their official duties, or other lawfully qualified veterinarians residing in other states, from meeting licensed veterinarians of this Commonwealth in consultation;

-f) A trainer, sales agent, or herdsman from caring for animals, upon instruction from a Kentucky-licensed veterinarian, provided there is a veterinary-client-patient relationship, as defined in KRS 321.185;
+f) A trainer, sales agent, or herdsman from caring for animals, upon instruction from a Kentucky-licensed veterinarian, provided there is a veterinary-client- patient relationship, as defined in KRS 321.185;

 g) A university faculty member from teaching veterinary science or related courses, or a faculty member or staff member from engaging in veterinary research, including drug and drug testing research, provided that research is conducted in accordance with applicable federal statutes and regulations governing controlled and legend drugs;

-h) Any person who holds a postgraduate degree in reproductive physiology or a related field, and who has performed embryo transfers in Kentucky during the 5 years immediately preceding July 14, 1992, from performing embryo transfers; or
+h) Any person who holds a postgraduate degree in reproductive physiology or a related field, and who has performed embryo transfers in Kentucky during the five (5) years immediately preceding July 14, 1992, from performing embryo transfers;

 Pursuant to KRS § 321.201, the board issues a special permit to practice veterinary medicine to:

-a) A nonlicensed veterinarian who is a qualified applicant to become a licensed veterinarian by examination and who is employed by and under the direct supervision of a Kentucky licensed veterinarian.
-The special permit must be issued after the application has been made to take the next examination given by the board and the required fees paid.
+a) A nonlicensed veterinarian who is a qualified applicant to become a licensed veterinarian by examination, and who is employed by and under the direct supervision of a Kentucky licensed veterinarian.
+The special permit shall be issued after the application has been made to take the next examination given by the board and the required fees paid.
 A letter of recommendation from the supervising licensed veterinarian shall be submitted with the application.
-The special permit expires the day after the notice of results of the first examination given after the permit was issued.
+The special permit shall expire the day after the notice of results of the first examination given after the permit was issued.

 KRS § 321.211 provides that a 60 day grace period shall be allowed after September 30, as required for renewal in subsection (1) of this section, during which time individuals may renew their licenses upon payment of the renewal fee plus a late renewal fee as promulgated by administrative regulation of the board.
-All licenses not renewed by November 30 terminates based on the failure of the individual to renew in a timely manner.
+All licenses not renewed by November 30 shall terminate based on the failure of the individual to renew in a timely manner.
 Upon termination, the licensee is no longer eligible to practice in the Commonwealth.

 KRS § 321.211 provides that a suspended license is subject to expiration and termination and shall be renewed as provided in this chapter.
 Renewal shall not entitle the licensee to engage in the practice until the suspension has ended, or is otherwise removed by the board and the right to practice is restored by the board.
 A revoked license is subject to expiration or termination but may not be renewed.
-If it is reinstated, the licensee must pay the reinstatement fee and the renewal fee.
+If it is reinstated, the licensee shall pay the reinstatement fee as set forth in subsection